pegasy/rsb-channels/rules.md

 ---

 :six: **Voice Channel naming conventions**
-When renaming your temporary channels (see #info on how to create one, after you read **everything** in this channel) make sure to include the channel topic in the title in some form: `Raid`, `Speedrun`, `Bus`, `Chat` (or mission type, for example “Sorties”, “Fissures”, “XP farm”, etc).
+When renaming your temporary channels (see #info on how to create one, after you read **everything** in this channel) make sure to include the channel topic in the title in some form: `Raid`, `Speedrun`, `Chat` (or mission type, for example “Sorties”, “Fissures”, “XP farm”, etc).

 :seven: **Use appropriate text channels**
 Check the description of a channel and pinned messages to find out what topic it covers.